Non-Disclosure Agreement (NDA)

 Attorney’s Fees

-Where enforcement of the agreement should be incurred in court, state that said party in breach may be ordered to pay all legal fees associated (subject to local laws).
+Where enforcement of the agreement should be incurred in court, states that said party in breach may be ordered to pay all legal fees associated (subject to local laws).

 Term